manasa-alla05/Trustworthy_project_Group1/README.md

 1. Core Technologies:

-    - Faster R-CNN architecture for high-quality object detection
+    - Mask R-CNN architecture for high-quality object detection
     - PyTorch and torchvision for deep learning framework and pre-trained models
     - OpenCV for image processing and visualization capabilities